BenSibley/Chosen/readme.txt

 Tested up to: 4.8
 Stable tag: 1.11

-Chosen is a sophisticated, minimalist theme.
+Chosen is a bold and minimalist theme for publishers who want to get their visitors' attention and keep it.

 == Description ==

-Chosen is a sophisticated, minimalist theme.
-It looks great and performs wonderfully on mobile devices, tablets, laptops, and everything in between.
-Use it to setup a business blog, newspaper website, fashion magazine, or travel blog.
-Now with WooCommerce support, you can even setup an eCommerce store with Chosen.
-The design of this minimal theme also suits media-rich sites well like food blogs and personal photography portfolios.
-As a simple, responsive, and SEO optimized theme, you can trust Chosen to present your best content to the world.
+Chosen is a bold and minimalist theme for publishers who want to get their visitors' attention and keep it.
+Present your best content in a simple, uncluttered fashion on phones, tablets, and desktop computers with Chosen.
+Use Chosen to start a blog, magazine, or news site in any niche: fashion, business, gaming, food, travel.
+As a free theme, you can use Chosen for as many sites as you want.
+It can even be used for video, podcasts, and personal resumes.
+Now with WooCommerce support, you can also add an eCommerce store to your website.

 **Live Demo**